 - 1 garlic clove minced or very finely chopped (optional)

-- 1 tsp Zaatar (Middle Eastern seasoning) optional
+- 1 teaspoon Zaatar (Middle Eastern seasoning) optional

 - salt & pepper to taste